chadpalmer2/matrixbarcode/notes.md

 ## Timeline

-- By 3/16
+- By 4/13
-    - Completely annotate, understand material in Wootters lectures up through RS codes
-    - Implement Reed-Solomon encoder in JavaScript with simple front-end, pushed to cloud service
-    - Design rough idea for barcode
+    - Have math presentation materials complete
+    - Have super barebones encoder and decoder complete: think minimum viable product
-- By 4/6
+- By 4/27
-    - Have very basic encoder/decoder implemented in JavaScript
+    - Have presentation done
-- By 4/20
-    - Improve decoder:
-        - Transformations for "real-world" skewed and damaged images
-        - Varied sizes for payloads of multiple sizes
-    - Framework for mobile application
+    - Clean up website and add quality of life features, improve functionality
 - By 5/4
-    - Finalize, clean up code, write whitepaper and presentation materials
+    - Finalize everything, produce whitepaper write-up

 ## Ideas